DOT Clearinghouse Enforcement

 The auditor can see if an employer has consent to run Clearinghouse queries.

 This applies to either written or electronic content.
 Auditors also see if employers report positive drug and alcohol violations.
 They have to do so through the Clearinghouse.
-Failing to take part in any of these measures can result in significant fines and penalties.
+Failing to participate in any of these measures can result in significant fines and penalties.
 Also, visit Trucking Authority Packages.

 What Happens to Employers That Are Out of Compliance?